W6YL/website/content/about.md

 We currently have no set meeting times, please contact us on Discord if you want to visit.

 # Meetings:
-The W6YL club meets every thursday from 15:00 to 16:00 LT.
+The W6YL club meets every thursday from 15:00 to 16:00 Local Time.
 The meetings are held at the Shack as described above.
 During the meetings we discuss club business as well as provide prospective members to check out the club.

 # Contacts:
 Discord: https://discord.gg/UrRy5gZx9N \
-Student email: arc@w6yl.org \
+Main email: arc@w6yl.org \
+Please use arc@w6yl.org to contac us.
+Emails sent to this address are forwarded to ALL our officers so we can ensure your email is acknowledged as efficiently as possible. \
 Station Mgr email: redw6rtt@gmail.com

 # Leadership: